Lazar Milošev

-Lazar Milošev (Лазар Милошев; born 20 June 1996) is a Serbian footballer who plays as a forward for Železničar Pančevo.
+Lazar Milošev (Лазар Милошев; born 20 June 1996) is a Serbian footballer who plays as a forward for Sloven.

 Club career

 Early years

 Born in Pančevo, Milošev started playing football with local club Dinamo.
 Later, he was also with OFK Beograd youth academy.
 He made his first senior appearances with Dinamo Pančevo in the 2014–15 season of the Serbian League Vojvodina, where he appeared as a loaned player.
 In summer 2014, Dinamo also formed a satellite club Dinamo 1945, which became the successor from the 2015–16 season.
 Milošev continued playing with the club in the fifth level league PFL Pančevo, promoting himself as a second team scorer with 11 goals on 14 matches in the first half-season.
 Later he moved to Borac Sakule, where he spent the whole 2016, and was a scorer 12 times on 27 matches in the Serbian League Vojvodina.
 Milošev also received a call into the amateur squad under Football Association of Vojvodina for the UEFA Regions' Cup in 2016, after he played in final of the Vojvodina regional cup.